 Configuration Menu Function Winter tyres Changing the visual and audible speed warnings.
 This function should only be used when the vehicle is fitted with winter tyres, which are not designed for travel at high speeds.
 Settings: Lan- guage Changing the language of the display texts and the navigation system.
 Units Changing the units of measurement for the temperature, consumption and distance.
-Second speed Switching second speed display on and off
+Second speed Switching second speed display on and off Autohold Selecting whether the Auto-Hold function should remain on permanently.

-Configuration Menu Function Autohold Selecting whether the Auto-Hold function should remain on permanently.
-Service Check the service notifications or reset the service intervals to zero Factory set- tings Some functions of the Configuration menu will be reset to the factory value.
+Configuration Menu Function Tourist light Headlamp adjustment for countries in which vehicles are driven on the other side of the road.
+When the mark is activated, the headlamps of a left-hand drive vehicle are adjusted for driving on the left.
+This function must only be used for a short period.
+Service Check the service notifications or reset the service intervals to zero Manufacturer's settings Some functions of the Configuration menu will be reset to the factory value.
 Back The main menu is displayed again.